-Maths & English at the summer school
+Maths & English at the Summer School

-Your child will experience 2 hours of quality English and Maths tuition each morning, with a 10 min brain break between subjects.
+Your child will experience 2 hours of quality bespoke English and Maths tuition each morning, with a 10 min brain break between subjects.

-The classes will be tailored to areas that your child feel most need in from an online survey we will send you after booking.
+The classes will be tailored to areas that your child feel most need from the online survey we will send you after booking.
 This ensures time is spent where it is most needed in the lessons.
 Typically each lesson will cover 1 topic to provide an in depth understanding of areas in most need.

 Groups will be taught by an experienced subject specialist teacher that knows the curriculum and will tailor and differentiate lessons to suit your child.